zaidhafeeez/open_wiki/wiki_articles/articles_Articles_with_example_Python_programming_language_code/Conditional_computer_programming.md

 # Conditional (computer programming)

-## Article Metadata
+## Metadata

-- **Last Updated:** 2024-12-15T04:15:07.694005+00:00
+- **Last Updated:** 2024-12-15 00:56:02 UTC
 - **Original Article:** [Conditional (computer programming)](https://en.wikipedia.org/wiki/Conditional_(computer_programming))
 - **Language:** en
 - **Page ID:** 462839

 ## Summary
 In computer science, conditionals (that is, conditional statements, conditional expressions and conditional constructs) are programming language constructs that perform different computations or actions or return different values depending on the value of a Boolean expression, called a condition.
 Conditionals are typically implemented by selectively executing instructions.
-Although dynamic dispatch is not usually classified as a conditional construct, it is another way to select between alternat
+Although dynamic dispatch is not usually classified as a conditional construct, it is another way to select between alternatives at runtime.

 ## Categories
+This article belongs to the following categories:

 - Category:All articles with unsourced statements
 - Category:Articles with example C code